x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 <tr class="odd">
 <td>Focused Inbox</td>
 <td>On</td>
 <td>Focused Inbox separates your inbox into two tabs, Focused and Other.
-Your most important emails are on the Focused tab while the rest remain easily accessible (but out of the way) on the Other tab.</td>
+Your most important emails are on the Focused tab while the rest remains easily accessible (but out of the way) on the Other tab.</td>
 <td>App default</td>
 </tr>
 <tr class="even">
 <td>Require Biometrics to access the app</td>
 <td>Off</td>
 <td><p>Biometrics, such as TouchID or FaceID, can be required for users to access the app on their device.
-When required, biometrics are used in addition to the authentication method selected in this profile.</p>
+When required, biometrics is used in addition to the authentication method selected in this profile.</p>
 <p>This setting is only available for Outlook for iOS.</p>
 <p>If using App Protection Policies, Microsoft recommends disabling this setting to prevent dual access prompts.</p></td>
 <td>Disable</td>